juelg/sanft/README.md

 very small ACR, we decided to address this edge case by using another formula when this happens: instead of measuring a packetRate from the (estimated) times of arrivals, the new packetRate is computed as the previous packetRate multiplied by the number of received chunks over the number of expected chunks.

+On the server side we realized that in the Chunk Request Response for the "Too Many Chunks" error it is not specified if the server has to check first for this error and do not answer any of Chunk Requests or if the server has to process all chunks previous to the chunk which results in the error.
+We decided to answer all previous Chunk Requests and only answer with the error once it occurs in the answering loop instead of checking for the error before hand and don't answer any requests.

 ### What would you do differently if you started all over again?
 * No 48 bit field sizes!